Data sources

 All structured filing data comes from EDINET, the Financial Services Agency's electronic disclosure system.
 EDINET is the regulatory source of truth for every listed company in Japan, covering securities reports, large shareholding filings, tender offers, extraordinary reports, treasury stock filings, and the rest of the document family.

-Japan Finsight syncs EDINET daily.
+Japan Finsight updates from EDINET regularly.
 Every filing since January 2018 is ingested.
-Every tool response includes the filing identifier (edinet_document_id) so you can audit any number back to its source on EDINET's portal.
+Every EDINET-sourced value carries its filing identifier (edinet_document_id), so you can trace it to the source on EDINET's portal.
+LLM-extracted fields include the source quote they were drawn from.

 Parser layer

-Several Japan Finsight tools wrap LLM-extracted enrichments on top of the deterministic XBRL parsing:
+Several Japan Finsight tools add LLM-extracted fields on top of the deterministic XBRL parsing:

-get_capital_policy: target payout ratios and dividend skip reasons extracted from annual report text blocks via Gemini 2.5 Flash Lite, with source quotes embedded in the response.get_related_party_transactions: counterparties, transaction types, and amounts structured from text via LLM, with substring-match guards on every quote.get_holding_actions: activist intent annotations on large-shareholding filings (Doc 350).
-Curated registry of known activist filers, plus LLM-extracted change proposals and desired outcomes.get_material_events: extraordinary report (Doc 180) classification via FSA ordinance-item-code regex.
+get_capital_policy: target payout ratios and dividend skip reasons extracted from annual report text blocks, with source quotes embedded in the response.get_related_party_transactions: counterparties, transaction types, and amounts structured from filing text, with every quote verified against the source filing.get_holding_actions: activist-intent annotations on large-shareholding filings (Doc 350).
+A curated registry of known activist filers, plus extracted change proposals and desired outcomes.get_material_events: extraordinary report (Doc 180) classification into material-event categories.

-Enrichment policy: we extract facts the company stated in the filing with source quotes.
+Extraction policy: we extract facts the company stated in the filing with source quotes.
 We do not derive judgments about the company.
 Empty results mean "the company didn't state this," not "the company doesn't do this."
-Every enriched field is auditable back to the source filing text.
+Every extracted field carries the source quote it was drawn from.

 Companion projects